Drangleic

 The special soul of the man who tried to be the one to link the fire is used to acquire a vast amount of souls or create a great power.

-Here now, Drangleig has been destroyed.
+Here now, Drangleic has been destroyed.